 Please, honor each other, your children, AND GOD!

-We hope this has been helpful.
-Again, one size doesn’t fit all, but perhaps you can glean enough that you CAN use in some way.
+We hope these marriage suggestions have been helpful.
+Again, one size doesn’t fit all.
+But you may be able to glean enough that you CAN use in some way.
 And please know that our hearts and prayers are with all of you!

 Cindy and Steve Wright